 - Planning and Implementation Chapters, to help readers TAKE ACTION on the content they read by designing meaningful lesson plans.

 - Meet the author!
-Contact me about doing a Google Hangout with your group!
+Contact me about doing a video chat with your group!

 - FREE Stickers to support your book study!